Angular vs React 2026: Complete Framework Guide

 3. Simpler mental model: Easier than RxJS for most state management

-4. Better performance: 30-40% faster initial renders reported in benchmarks
+4. Better performance: 30-40% faster initial renders in benchmarks

 React Compiler: Automatic Memoization